Dog and Cat Oncology

 Our team of highly skilled practitioners, led by Drs.
 Rachel Reiman and Rachel Sternberg will work with you to carefully assess your pet and implement a personalized treatment plan based on experience and proven methodologies.

-Our comprehensive, onsite laboratory allows for rapid analysis to carefully monitor cancer patients undergoing chemotherapy.
+Our comprehensive, onsite laboratory allows for rapid dog and cat oncology analysis to carefully monitor cancer patients undergoing chemotherapy.
 Each of our hospitals has a fully stocked pharmacy as well, providing you the convenience to fill any prescription at your pet's appointment.
 If there is anything we can do to assist you through this process, please do not hesitate to ask.

 What can I expect at my pet's initial oncology consultation?